Performance Under Pressure: Proactive Stress Management for Firefighters

 How to Recognize Stress

-Stress doesn’t always come crashing in—it often sneaks up on you.
-Sometimes it’s obvious, like lying awake after a tough call.
-Other times it’s subtle, creeping into your body, mood, or daily habits.
-The earlier you catch it, the sooner you can do something about it.
+Stress doesn’t always hit you head-on—it often sneaks up on you.
+Sometimes it’s obvious, like lying awake after a tough call or replaying work in your head when you’re off shift.
+Other times it’s subtle, creeping into your body, your mood, or your behavior.
+The earlier you recognize it, the sooner you can take action.

-Physical: Headaches, tight shoulders, fatigue, or sleep that’s never deep enough.
-You might chalk it up to “just the job,” but your body is telling you something.
+Physical: Headaches, tension, fatigue, or sleep that never feels deep enough—you might chalk it up to “just the job,” but your body is trying to tell you something.

 Emotional: Feeling irritable, detached, anxious, or just flat.
 Calls that used to fire you up now barely move the needle—or hit harder than they used to.